Ryuhei Tamura

 Ryūhei Tamura (田村 隆平, Tamura Ryūhei) is a Japanese manga artist.
-He is best known for being author and illustrator of the manga Beelzebub which was first published as a one shot in Weekly Shōnen Jump, 2008.
-It was then serialised in 2009.
-Tamura was formerly assistant/student to Toshiaki Iwashiro, the author of Psyren, also serialized in Weekly Shōnen Jump.
+He is best known for being the author and illustrator of the manga Beelzebub, which was first published as a one-shot in Weekly Shōnen Jump, 2008.
+It was then serialized in 2009.
+Tamura was formerly an assistant/student to Toshiaki Iwashiro, the author of Psyren, which was also serialized in Weekly Shōnen Jump.